Anaghakatthe/anaghakatthe.GitHub.io/index.md

 ## Welcome to Big Data Analytics

+*Big data is a large complex data that is both **structured and unstructured**.
+It is present in multiple formats.
+Since data is huge, we need special tools to analyze data, find patterns and decrypt valuable information from it.
+Big data can be effectively specified in three different ways: **Size in terms of memory, Type of data and Data acquisition rate**.

 You can use the [editor on GitHub](https://github.com/Anaghakatthe/anaghakatthe.GitHub.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.